sovpro/gazillionth-queue/README.md

 ## Add to queue

-Functions in to the queue are invoked with a single callback that should be invoked with the function has completed its work.
+Functions in the queue are executed with a callback argument that should be invoked once the function has completed its work.

 There are two methods to add a function to the queue: